krai/axs2mlperf/object_detection_onnx_loadgen_py/README.md

 Below is a self-contained demonstration of our object detection workflow, which installs `axs`, downloads some necessary Python packages, the SSD-ResNet34 model, the RetinaNet model, the original COCO dataset and a short partial resized subset of 20 images.

-Build the Docker image.
+Download the [Dockerfile](https://github.com/krai/axs2mlperf/blob/master/object_detection_onnx_loadgen_py/Dockerfile) and build the Docker image.
 It takes ~12 minutes on our server and is ~4.89GB in size.
 ```
 time docker build -t axs:object-detection -f Dockerfile .
 ```